epointal/lf-hiker/readme.txt

 6. If the activation does not succeed, please [contact me](http://elisabeth.pointal.org/lf-hiker/en/contact-me).

 == Changelog ==
+= 1.2 =
+ * Add foot for elevation unit
+ * issue for popup when click for a marker from list of elements

 = 1.1 =
  * Add picture for about page in back office
  * Add miles distance unit for profile elevation